 Research Articles (not exceeding 6000 words, cited references to be limited to about 60 in number) are articles intended to be personalized reviews of research from the author(s)’ laboratory, based on a body of published work.
 The articles must provide appropriate background to the area in a concise introduction, which should also serve to place the author(s) work in a proper perspective.

 Review Articles (not exceeding 6000 words, cited references to be limited to about 100 in number) are expected to survey and discuss current developments in a field.
-They should be well focused and organized, and avoid a general ‘textbook’ style.
+Review article should be well focused and organized, and avoid a general ‘textbook’ style.

-Manuscripts should be typed 12 size Times New Roman font and 1.5-spaced and ordered as follows: Title page, abstract, keywords, text (Introduction, Materials and Methods, Results and Discussion, and Conclusion), Acknowledgements, References, Tables, Figure legends (on separate page), Figures (one figure per page; the figures should be labelled).
+Manuscripts should be typed 12 size Times New Roman font and 1.5-spaced and ordered as follows: Title page, Abstract, Keywords, Text (Introduction, Materials and Methods, Results and Discussion, and Conclusion), Acknowledgements, References, Tables, Figure legends (on separate page), Figures (one figure per page and should be labelled).

 ‘Per’ (/) in text or table to be typed as superscript, e.g., yield/plant must be yield plant-1.

 ‘Percent’ or ‘percentage’ in the text and table are to be corrected as ‘%’.

 ‘et al.’, ‘e.g.’, ‘etc.’ ‘via’, ‘viz.’ should be presented in italics.

 Title page: It should contain Title, Authors, Affiliations, and Corresponding author and Address.
 The title should be brief, specific and amenable for indexing.
 Not less than 4 (four) and not more than 6 (six) keywords should be indicated separately and alphabetically; these should be chosen carefully and must not be phrases of several words.